Mikejo5000/vsts-docs-pr/docs/settings/work/add-custom-wit.md

 [!INCLUDE [temp](../../_shared/codex-agile.md)]

 You use different work item types (WITs) to plan and track different types of work.
+The main reason you add a custom WIT is to customize the web form and workflow states to meet specific business use cases.
+Or, you can customize an existing WIT.
 Your Codex project contains 9 or more WITs that you can customize, based on the process used to create your project.

-For example, you may want to capture customer issues in a custom Ticket WIT.
+For example, you may want to capture customer issues in a custom WIT labeled Ticket.

 <img src="_img/process/custom-wit-new-ticket-form.png" alt="Custom Ticket work item form" style="border: 1px solid #C3C3C3;" />